Garry Hurvitz Centre for Brain & Mental Health

 - Inspire, educate, and mentor future generations of brain & mental health leaders

-Executive Director, Brain & Mental Health Program, The Garry Hurvitz Centre for Community Mental Health
+Executive Sponsor, Brain & Mental Health Program, The Garry Hurvitz Centre for Community Mental Health

 Ms. Marie Bomba